balazs-bamer/cpp-memory-manager/README.md

 ### Long-term pool allocator

 This is called `PoolAllocator` and operates using user-supplied memory.
 It uses a pool of fixed-size blocks linked in a single linked list.
-It supports `std::forward_list`, `std::list`, `std::map` and `std::set` - so containers with fixed-size allocations.
+It supports `std::forward_list`, `std::list`, `std::map`, `std::multimap`, `std::set` and `std::multiset` - so containers with fixed-size allocations.

 Generally, an allocator operates roughly like this: